marijnh/Eloquent-JavaScript/02_program_structure.md

 !false;
 ```

 It is a useless program, though.
 An ((expression)) can be content to just produce a value, which can then be used by the enclosing code.
-A ((statement)) stands on its own, so it amounts to something only if it affects the world.
-It could display something on the screen—that counts as changing the world—or it could change the internal state of the machine in a way that will affect the statements that come after it.
+A ((statement)) stands on its own, so if it doesn't affect the world, it's useless.
+It could display something on the screen—that counts as affecting the world—or it could change the internal state of the machine in a way that will affect the statements that come after it.
 These changes are called _((side effect))s_.
 The statements in the previous example just produce the values `1` and `true` and then immediately throw them away.
 This leaves no impression on the world at all.
 When you run this program, nothing observable happens.

 {{index "programming style", "automatic semicolon insertion", semicolon}}